PTz0uAH/termuxified/packages/freepascal/fpc-3.2.2.arm-termux.deb/README.md

 - get the 3.2.2 distri of Freepascal for Arm-Android via https://www.freepascal.org and install it.
 - use "fpcmkcfg" to create "$HOME/.fpc.cfg" or create it manually
 - get and unpack 3.2.2 source and cd into its location
-- perform "make zipinstall" and "make zipsourceinstall" with correct params using the old fpc as bootstrap compiler
+- perform "make zipinstall" with correct params using the old fpc as bootstrap compiler
-- unpack both archives to 1 single folder named fpc-3.2.2.arm-termux
+- unpack archive to folder named fpc-3.2.2.arm-termux
 - create fpc-3.2.2.arm-termux.tar.gz + install_fpc.sh script + manifest
 - create fpc-3.2.2.arm-termux.deb with "termux-create-package"
 - deploy via "termux-apt-repo" and github pages